orellang/cs325/README.txt

 George Tyler Sustare - sustareg@oregonstate.edu
 --------------------------------------------

-To execute which runs all four algorithms using the arrays in MSS_Problems.txt, use the following command:
+To execute and run all four algorithms using the arrays in MSS_Problems.txt, use the following command:

 python algorithms.py